 Grab Some Texas Kolaches

-West, Texas is one of the fun small towns in Texas.
-This little town is proud of its Czech heritage.
+West, Texas, is one of the fun small towns in Texas.

-This is one of the TX towns that is a must stop when doing a Dallas to San Antonio drive.
 Take your pick of the stops here and dive into your favorite flavor of kolache.

-If you have time though, check our out personal favorite, Gerik’s.
-Gerik’s is located just a couple of blocks off of the highway, so it won’t interfere with your travel time too much!
+Gerik’s is located just a few blocks off the highway so that it won’t interfere with your travel time too much!

 Not only that, but this is a great, authentic Czech bakery.